HectiqAI/hectiqai.github.io/_posts/2020-02-16-voxmedia-collab.md

 				</p>
 				<blockquote class="blockquote mb-7 mt-7">
           <p class="h2 mb-0 text-center text-primary-desat">
-            “Would it be possible to leverage the latest AI methods to build a more privacy-friendly audience segmentation technology without relying on any third-party data?”
+            “ Would it be possible to leverage the latest AI methods to build a more privacy-friendly audience segmentation technology without relying on any third-party data? ”
           </p>
         </blockquote>
 				<p>